 Additionally, each US-based manufacturing facility donates to local food banks on a regular basis.
-In 2017, their efforts resulted in over 3.6 million kilograms of food donated to food banks near where they operate.
+Their efforts resulted in over 3.6 million kilograms of food donated to food banks near where they operate.
 DMFI corporate offices in Walnut Creek, California; Rogers, Arkansas; and Pittsburgh, Pennsylvania also coordinated volunteer efforts to help pack donatable goods for local families in need near the offices.

 Our corporate giving programme reflects our values and we share these with the communities in which we operate.
 At Del Monte, we have a can-do spirit and we believe in using our quality products to change lives and make a real impact in our communities.
 Through this approach, we identify and support local and national organisations that make a difference.

 1. As part of our “Farm2Family” Corporate Giving programme, we strive to contribute to organisations that focus on farm advocacy, feeding those in need, environmental stewardship, disaster relief, education, youth activities, family care, and healthy living through financial gifts, as well as donating food to our communities where we can have the most impact.

 2. Beyond hunger relief, our programmes also reduce waste such as our Brite Recovery Programme with Feeding America.
 Sometimes there are slight imperfections in fruits or cans during the manufacturing and labeling process.

 3. Another source of waste typically starts at the field itself.
 When excess food is grown and cannot be sold, it is plowed under.
 Through a partnership led by the Wisconsin Institute for Sustainable Agriculture called Field to Foodbank, excess food is contributed to those in need through a collaboration between growers, manufacturers, and truckers.